irmen/prog8/docs/source/syntaxreference.rst

     Global setting, can occur multiple times.
 It allows you to reserve or 'block' a part of the zeropage so that it will not be used by the compiler.

+.. data:: %zpallowed <fromaddress>,<toaddress>

+    Level: module.
+    Global setting, can occur multiple times.
+It allows you to designate a part of the zeropage that the compiler is allowed to use (if other options don't prevent usage).

 .. data:: %address <address>